 All conditions causing the driver not to start are identified above by the log Event actions.
 IEC 61850 client firmware operating sequence:

 - 1 If not connected to a configured IED, attempt to connect every 5 seconds.
 Once connected, attempt to identify with the IED every 50 ms. If identify fails 10 times, disconnect from the IED and attempt to reconnect every 5000 ms. - 2 Subscribe to any GOOSE messaging configured for this IED.
 Ensure match of each element's type id and the GOOSE confRev.
 Set failure flag if no match is found. - 3 Enable any Reports configured for this IED.
 If the enable fails for whatever reason, such as a mismatch of confRev, then the Report is not enabled and not attempted again.
 Otherwise the Enable continues to be attempted every 60 seconds.
 Once connected, perform a General Interrogation to receive all data values of the Report, if that TrgOp was enabled for that Report.
-Once connected, perform a General Interrogation to receive all data values of the Report, if that TrgOp was enabled for that values of the Report, if that TrgOp was enabled for that values of the Report. - 4 Process MMS reads and MMS writes.
+Once connected, perform a General Interrogation to receive all data values of the Report, if that TrgOp was enabled for that report. - 4 Process MMS reads and MMS writes.